 The Z-Luxe is undoubtedly a great amp for a Deluxe Reverb with more power (4 x 6V6).
 The Cure does away with the effects and has half the power.
 It is really close to the Normal channel of a Deluxe Reverb, but the Z quality and design makes it a great value.

 I was on a similar quest, and these two were top of my list (I wanted reverb, but no trem).
 Also the Vintage Sound SC22, though it has both the reverb and trem.
 But all of these are basically the same idea, BF tone in a Princeton size cab with DR power.Wooly Coats Spanky MKII

-Ended up going with the WC Spanky, no regrets.
+I have Spanky MKII and I love it.
+Perfect amp for me.
+Weird you say that about the reverb.
+I find the verb on the Spanky MKII to be very tame; with it on 10, it's about equal to my old 65 PRRI at about 2.5-3.Ended up going with the WC Spanky, no regrets.
 It does go way beyond just the BF DR tone if desired, which I personally like as I can dial in exactly the tone I want, especially the mids.
 Ironically I found the reverb a little heavy (seen this said about the Wonderdawg also) and now am just using delay for reverb and liking it better that way..

-I have Spanky MKII and I love it.
+I got mine new, but I'm wondering if something's up with my reverb.I have Spanky MKII and I love it.
 Perfect amp for me.
 Weird you say that about the reverb.
 I find the verb on the Spanky MKII to be very tame; with it on 10, it's about equal to my old 65 PRRI at about 2.5-3.